 Jonathan’s background in applied mathematics and physics enables him to understand his clients' technical innovations and help them strategically establish and protect their competitive advantage in a quickly changing economy.
-He has worked as a patent extern for University of Washington’s patent portfolio management team, CoMotion, drafting search reports for electrical, mechanical, aerospace, medical device and nanotechnologies.
-Jonathan has drafted patent applications, claim amendments, restriction requirements and responses, office action responses, information disclosure statement reports and claim charts for directed prosecution.
-He also has counseled clients on notice of allowance fees, new claim filings and whether to file continuation and divisional patent applications.
+He is responsible for the preparation and prosecution of patent applications directed to a variety of technological fields, including: software systems and infrastructure, analytical forecasting, data mining, e-commerce and payment processing, marketing systems, wireless networking protocols, communications and signal processing, data storage systems, distributed systems, databases, client-server systems, cloud-computing, artificial intelligence and machine learning, neural networks and connectionist systems, network security, encryption, authentication systems, computer graphics and animation, audio engineering, computer music, robotics and mechanical devices.
+Jonathan has drafted patent applications, claim amendments, office action responses and claim charts for directed prosecution.
+He has also conducted Examiner interviews and inventor disclosure meetings, and has counseled clients on notice of allowance fees and whether to file continuation and divisional patent applications.

 Cloud Cybersecurity New Hot Area for Patent Disputes: Blue Coat Systems in Major Patent Battle on its Cloud-based Security Products, Cloud IPQ: Enhancing Your Cloud IP IQ, January 22, 2018.

 Cloud Printing Companies in a Jam, Face Battle With Patent Trolls, Cloud IPQ: Enhancing Your Cloud IP IQ, September 29, 2017.

 A Brave New Borderless World: Standardization Would End Decades of Inconsistency in Determining Proper Personal Jurisdiction in Cyberspace Cases, 40 Seattle U. L. Rev. 249 (2016).